 CYD Screen Case

-A compact, Switchwire-mountable enclosure for the ESP32 Cheap Yellow Display
+Switchwire-mountable enclosure for an ESP32 Cheap Yellow Display

 Problem